 |Day 5||Enjoy a Cycling Trip to Paro||Paro|

 Day 1: Arrive in Paro & Transfer to Thimphu

 Welcome to Bhutan!
 Begin by transferring from Paro to the capital city of Thimphu.
 You'll do some sightseeing around town this afternoon.
 Start at the Memorial Chorten, resplendent in the sunlight with its golden spires and soft sounds of religious bells.
-This center for tantric Buddhism contains one of the finest collections of Buddhist statues in the world.
-Continue to Kuensel Phodrang, home to the Buddha Dordenma — one of the largest Buddha statues in the world at 169 feet (54 meters) tall.
+This center for tantric Buddhism contains one of the world's finest collections of Buddhist statues.
+Continue to Kuensel Phodrang, home to the Buddha Dordenma—one of the largest Buddha statues in the world at 169 feet (54 m) tall.
 It's a great place to watch the sunset.

 Day 2: Go on a Guided Tour of Thimphu

 After breakfast, you'll set off on a guided tour of Thimphu.
 You'll start with the oldest temple in the city, Changangkha Lhakhang.
 Pass through Changlimithang Stadium, where you can shoot some arrows at the archery ground.
 Depending on your interest, you can make your way to other attractions such as the Motithang Takin Preserve, home to Bhutan's national animal, or the Textile Museum.
 You could also venture out on a hike to the Tango Monastery on the northern end of Thimphu Valley.